nicoladilillo/CARS_PLSDA_wavelenghts_selection/README.md

-# Evaluating and Optimizing Wavelength Selection Using the CCARS Algorithm and Hyperspectral Signals for Lettuce Classification Leveraging PLS-DA Model
+# Evaluating and Optimizing Wavelength Selection Using the CCARS Algorithm and Spectral Signals for Lettuce Classification Leveraging PLS-DA Model

 ## Requirements